-Sex Crimes Defense Lawyer with Offices in Morristown, New Jersey
+Sex Crimes Defense Lawyer in Morris County, New Jersey

 The Tormey Law Firm is a team of experienced criminal defense attorneys who have represented countless clients charged with sex crimes throughout New Jersey, including Denville, Morristown, Madison, Roxbury, Parsippany, and Mount Olive.

 Our firm’s founding partner, Travis J. Tormey, spent time at the United States Attorney’s Office, where he worked with the sex crimes unit on federal prosecutions.
 Mr. Tormey has also been successful numerous times in having individuals removed from Megan’s Law registration requirements.
 In 2010, Mr. Tormey was featured in the Asbury Park Press as a respected legal resource on Megan’s Law.
 Another one of our partners, Alissa D. Hascup, served with the Morris County Prosecutor’s Office, where she successfully represented the State of New Jersey at numerous trials, including Attempted Murder, Endangering the Welfare of a Child, and Aggravated assault cases.

 If you or a loved one is facing a sex crime charge in New Jersey, do not hesitate to contact the Tormey Law Firm.
 You can call us today at 908-336-5008 or you can use our online contact form to schedule a free consultation about your case.

 The New Jersey statute which governs criminal sexual contact is N.J.S.A.
 2C:14-3.
 The statute provides, in pertinent part: